If you are starting your property search, one of the first questions you may ask is:

 At Key Mortgage Advice, we support buyers at every stage of the process.
 Our experienced team works with clients across the region, including those looking for mortgage brokers in Preston, Southport and Garstang.

 We begin by reviewing your financial position and discussing your goals.
-From there, we can help secure a suitable mortgage in principle and guide you through to a full mortgage offer.
+From there, we can help you understand your likely borrowing position, look at suitable lenders and guide you through the mortgage in principle process.

-If you would like to speak with us, you can call us on 01772 620000, email us at enquiries@keymortgageadvice.co.uk, or fill in our online contact form to arrange a no obligation appointment.
+If you would like to speak with us, you can call us on 01772 620000, email us at enquiries@keymortgageadvice.co.uk, or book a free consultation online.

 Mortgage in Principle FAQs